farjzz/Cyberscape/README.md

 ## Getting Started

-1. Clone or download this repository.
+1. Clone or download this repository
-2. Open `index.html` in any modern browser.
+2. Open `index.html` in any modern browser
 3. Start playing!

 ## Tech Stack